JoeEnan/stt-transcripts-search/README.md

 frontend_test-1  | Snapshots:   0 total
 frontend_test-1  | Time:        1.862 s
 frontend_test-1 exited with code 0
 ```

-## Note: Verbosity on Frontend Tests
+## Note on Verbosity for Frontend Tests
-In the `docker-compose.test.yml` file, there is an environment variable `JEST_SILENT`.
-This variable controls whether Jest output should be silenced during tests.
+In the `docker-compose.test.yml` file, there is an environment variable named `JEST_SILENT`.
+This variable controls whether Jest output is silenced during tests.
 If you want to see the Jest output, set this variable to `false`.

-# How to Run the Project Locally
+# Running the Project Locally

 ## Prerequisites
 Ensure you have the following software installed on your machine:

 - **Python** (3.12 or above)
 - **Node.js** (version 18.x or above)
-- **uv** (a fast Python package manager and project manager written in Rust)
+- **uv** (a fast Python package and project manager written in Rust)

 ## Installing UV
 You can install `uv` using the following command: